Hidden variable model for quantum computation with magic states on qudits of any dimension: Introduction

 The remainder of this paper is structured as follows.
 In Section~\ref{Section:Background} we review some background material on quantum computation with magic states and the stabilizer formalism for qudits.
-In Section~\ref{Section:HVM} we define a hidden variable model that is capable of representing all of the components of quantum computation with magic states---Clifford gates, Pauli measurements, and the magic states themselves.
-In Section~\ref{Section:SimAlg} we present a classical simulation algorithm for quantum computation with magic states based on the hidden variable model.
-In Section~\ref{Section:CNCVertices} we characterize a subset of the hidden variables that define the model.
-Finally, in Section~\ref{Section:PhiMap} we show how hidden variables of the $n$-qudit model can be constructed from hidden variables of a $m$-qudit model with $m<n$.
-We conclude with a discussion in Section~\ref{Section:Discussion}.
+In Section~\ref{Section:HVM} we define the hidden variable model alluded to above.
+In Section~\ref{Section:SimAlg} we present a classical simulation algorithm for quantum computation with magic states based on sampling from the probability distributions that define the model.
+In Section~\ref{Section:CNCVertices} we characterize a subset of the hidden variables of the model.
+Finally, in Section~\ref{Section:PhiMap} we consider some properties of the qubit HVM~\cite{OkayRaussendorf2021} which extend to the qudit case.
+We conclude with a discussion of the significance of these results in Section~\ref{Section:Discussion}.